North Queensland Stadium: History

+On 29 May 2021, the stadium hosted its first Rugby Union match, a Super Rugby Trans-Tasman game between the Queensland Reds and the Chiefs.
+Played in front of 9,238, the Reds defeated the Chiefs 40-34.
+Later that year on 25 September, it would host its first Rugby Union international test as part of the 2021 Rugby Championship.
+Played between Australia and Argentina, a crowd of 23,184 saw the Wallabies win 27-8.
+The stadium hosted 2 Super Rugby Pacific matches for the Queensland Reds in 2023 in a deal between the Queensland Rugby Union and the City of Townsville, with the goal of increasing the sports presence in North Queensland.

+The stadium hosted its first soccer match on 8 April 2022, a women's international friendly between Australia and New Zealand.
+A crowd of 10,779 saw Australia win 2-1 with two stoppage time goals.

 Construction

 Construction of the stadium, carried out by BESIX Watpac, began on 18 August 2017, and was completed in February 2020.

 BESIX Watpac set out with an Indigenous participation goal of 6.6%.
 This figure almost doubled to 11.9%, equating to more than 122,065 hours undertaken by the Aboriginal workforce.

 The project won three awards at the 2020 Master Builders Queensland construction awards for North Queensland: Project of the Year award, Best Sporting Facilities award and Excellence in Workplace Health & Safety.

 Name

-In 2014 a funding proposal was released that suggested the stadium should officially be known as Stadium Northern Australia.
+In 2014, a funding proposal was released that suggested the stadium should officially be known as Stadium Northern Australia.
 Plans released in December 2016 revealed the stadium would be known as North Queensland Stadium.

 In June 2019, expressions of interest were sought for naming rights to the stadium.

 On 12 December 2019, Queensland Country Credit Union were announced as official naming rights sponsor of the stadium, with the venue to be commercially known as Queensland Country Bank Stadium.